 Have you ever wondered who makes the music for the ads or shows that you see on TV and hear on the radio?
 Are you curious about how this music is made, how its sold, who buys it and why?
 If you want to look under the hood at the world of commercial music, both from a process standpoint as well as a business standpoint, this course is for you.
-Jingle Writing explores effective composition techniques for scoring to picture, writing a melody using provided lyrics, and creating a memorable hook for a jingle.
+Writing and Producing Advertising Music explores effective composition techniques for scoring to picture, writing a melody using provided lyrics, and creating a memorable hook for a jingle.

 The course examines the organizational features and personnel roles of production music publishers, ad agencies, and music houses; as well as covering the fees, royalties, residuals, and other revenue opportunities in this potentially lucrative industry.
 Drawing on years of personal experience, course author Peter Bell provides detailed instruction and case studies of successful business and ad agency jingles, creating stock music track packages, partnering with music libraries, and composing a theme and scoring for a television series.